 Texas doesn’t mandate general business insurance for most companies.
 However, specific types of businesses and situations trigger mandatory coverage requirements under state law.

-When Texas Law Requires Business Insurance
+When Texas Law Requires Business Insurance?

 Certain circumstances make insurance legally mandatory in Texas: